Briggs Automotive Company

-Briggs Automotive Company (BAC) is a British car manufacturer that created Mono, a road-legal sports car with only one seat.
-BAC is based in the city of Liverpool, United Kingdom, Mono cars are exported to 46 countries around the world.
+Briggs Automotive Company (BAC) Limited is a British car manufacturer that created Mono, a road-legal sports car with only one seat.
+BAC is based in the city of Liverpool, United Kingdom, Mono cars are exported to 47 countries.

 Background

 Briggs Automotive Company (BAC) was founded by brothers Neill (Director of Product Development) and Ian Briggs (design director) in 2009.
 The Briggs brothers consulted for car brands including Mercedes, Porsche, Bentley and Ford on design and engineering projects, until they decided to expand their creative potential with a product from scratch.

-The result was the BAC Mono, a light-weight, single-seater, open-top, road-legal sports car.
+The result was the BAC Mono, a lightweight, single-seater, open-top, road-legal sports car.

 The first BAC Mono was produced in 2011 and made its inaugural public appearance at the Retro Classics show in Stuttgart, Germany.

 BAC Mono

 The first iteration of the BAC Mono was originally powered by a Ford Duratec 2.3-litre four-cylinder naturally aspirated petrol engine, heavily modified by Cosworth, to produce 280 bhp at 7,700 rpm.
 It is mounted longitudinally and mated to an electronically controlled, paddle-shift, six-speed sequential Hewland transmission with a limited-slip differential.